sofa-framework/CGALPlugin/CGALPlugin.md

 - CylinderMesh: Created on: 21 mar.
 2010 - Author: Yiyi
 - Refine2DMesh: Restored on (history lost): 04 mar.
 2020 - Author: Erik Pernod

-OTHER COMMENTS :
-Use CGAL components in SOFA.